 (1) The Commission may from time to time, by resolution, appoint temporary advisory committees of such persons as it thinks fit to advise it on matters relevant to its functions.

-[(1a) deleted]

 (2) A resolution appointing a committee under subclause (1) shall set the terms of reference, membership, reporting requirements and term of operation of the committee.

 (3) Subject to the directions of the Commission, a committee may determine its own procedures.